Sanctuary for Spiritual Refugees?

-Via de Cristo Faith Community is a warm and energized progressive Christian gathering, denominationally independent and open to inter-tradition dialogue.
+Via de Cristo Faith Community is a warm and welcoming, progressive, denominationally independent Christian gathering, open to inter-tradition dialogue.

 What draws us together is more about a simpler way of being followers of Jesus, including our questions and the value of conversation as we walk together, ...exploring, ...learning, ...enriched by the sharing of our individual and varied faith journeys.